ChrisC0O/Aktiedysten_API/README.md

 ## How to use:

-  - Start by going to the Aktiedysten website and make an account.
+  - Start by going to the Aktiedysten.dk and make an account.
   - Download the API.py.
   - Make a new .py file and import the Aktiedysten_API.
   - Insert your login info.